 American Jewish Joint Distribution Committee (1914-present): The JDC Archive includes records of overseas rescue, relief, and rehabilitation activities photographs, and curated exhibits.

 German History in Documents and Images, Nazi Germany: Documents, images and maps.
 The German Historical Institute, Washington, DC.

-Internet Modern History Sourcebook: Full-text and multimedia files; check out the (left-hand bar).
+Internet Modern History Sourcebook: Full-text and multimedia files; check out the Selected Sources Sections (left-hand bar).
 Part of the Internet Modern History Sourcebook, complied by Fordham University (last updated in 1999).

 Labor and the Holocaust: the Jewish Labor Committee and the Anti-Nazi Struggle: Jewish Labor Committee Collection at the Robert F. Wagner Labor Archives, New York University.

 Post-War Europe: Refugees, Exile and Resettlement, 1945-1950: Offers primary source documents about post-war Europe and the refugees.
 It includes surveys, leaflets, reports of relief workers, US zone reports, War office memos, Exodus Camp records, Displaced Persons Assembly Centre weekly reports and correspondence of relief organizations.

 A Teachers' Guide to the Holocaust: An overview of the people and events of the Holocaust through photographs, documents, art, music, movies, and literature.
 The Florida Center of Instructional Technology, College of Education, University of South Florida.

 Holocaust Rescue and Relief: Digitized Records of the Unitarian Universalist Service Committee: Digitized records of the UUSC, an organization that aided displaced persons in Europe during and after World War II.
 The Andover-Harvard Theological Library.